How are Calisthenics Athletes so Strong?

 Why are Calisthenics Athletes so Strong

 Alex Bromley, who has programs within the Boostcamp training app, dove into the reasons why calisthenics athletes are so strong.
-He brings up the example of Hadyn Wiseman, who also is represented on the Boostcamp app and sits at relatively low body fat and body weight, and practices calisthenics, but is also an elite powerlifter.
+He brings up the example of Hadyn Wiseman, who also is represented on the Boostcamp app and sits at relatively low body fat and a solid body weight, and practices calisthenics, but is also an elite powerlifter.
 Hadyn used a lot of bodyweight movements that challenge coordination and force you to master your own bodyweight.

 Alex goes on to say that the engagement of physical activity, calisthenics in particular, will tend to be ahead of people who discover sports like powerlifting and weightlifting later in life.
 The deep engagement of calisthenic movements is deeply beneficial to elite strength and performance sports, so learning those movements and mastering them at a young age will put you ahead of the game later on.
 He then goes on to emphasize the importance of developing a base when it comes to being an elite athlete, and you cannot just go right into a “narrow” training program.